Ashvamedha: Mahabharata

+Ramayana

+Balakanda, the first book of the Ramayana by Valmiki, mentions a horse sacrifice performed at the behest of King Dasharatha, the father of Rama.

 On Gupta coins

 One type of the gold coins of the Gupta Empire kings Samudragupta (reigned c.
-350-370 CE) and Kumaragupta (reigned c.
-415-455 CE) commemorates their Ashvamedha sacrifices.
+350–370 CE) and Kumaragupta (reigned c.
+415–455 CE) commemorates their Ashvamedha sacrifices.
 The obverse shows the horse anointed and decorated for sacrifice, standing in front of a Yūpa sacrificial post, and is inscribed "The king of kings who has performed the Vajimedha sacrifice wins heaven after protecting the earth".
 The reverse shows a standing figure of the queen, holding a fan and a towel, and is inscribed "Powerful enough to perform the Ashvamedha sacrifice".

 Similar sacrifices elsewhere

 Many Indo-European branches show evidence for horse sacrifice, and comparative mythology suggests that they derive from a Proto-Indo-European ritual.
 Most appear to be funerary practices associated with burial, but for some other cultures there is tentative evidence for rituals associated with kingship.
 The Ashvamedha is the clearest evidence preserved, but vestiges from Latin and Celtic traditions allow the reconstruction of a few common attributes.

 A similar ritual is found in Celtic tradition in which the king in Ireland conducted a rite of symbolic marriage with a sacrificed horse.
 The Roman October Horse sacrifice was an annual event, and apparently the only time horses were sacrificed, rather than cattle or smaller animals.

 Horse sacrifices were performed among the ancient Germans, Armenians, Iranians, Chinese, Greeks, among others.